 During this time I also lost my mother to Cancer and took my career in a very different direction.

-I wanted to be around more for Henry so I decided to set up my own business.
+I wanted to be around more for Patrick so I decided to set up my own business.
 This wasn’t the easy choice by any stretch, and it has put us under tremendous financial pressure and was a huge career risk for me.

 So here I was raising a child in a house with one parent suffering from depression and refusing to get help, recovering from my own loss and trying to build a business.

-Then I noticed I was starting to become very impatient with Henry, I would snap and we would have some blinding arguments!
+Then I noticed I was starting to become very impatient with Patrick, I would snap and we would have some blinding arguments!
 These were hardly ever his fault, it was all my ‘stuff’ he was just being a kid, pushing boundaries as any small child should.

-I noticed that I would often shout at Henry because I wanted Richard to hear me, to notice that I needed to be seen, that I needed his help and engagement.
+I noticed that I would often shout at Patrick because I wanted Richard to hear me, to notice that I needed to be seen, that I needed his help and engagement.
 That doesn’t work, because with depression they don’t have the resources to notice.